KhushiSingh61/Titanic_data-analysis/README.md

 # Titanic_data-analysis
-this is the file of titanic dataset
+This is file of titanic dataset